The Reflective Educator

 • lots of editing options with fonts and colors

-• easy sharing options lets you keep everyone “in the loop” about your lesson plans even when you change or revise them – my special education colleagues and student teacher love this feature
+• easy sharing options let you keep everyone “in the loop” about your lesson plans even when you change or revise them – my special education colleagues and student teacher love this feature

 • make revisions quickly and easily when you need to change your lesson plans for unexpected events, snow days, or just because Tuesday didn’t go quite the way you had planned